Schlegen/CES-explorer/README.md

 ## Running the app

 First, pip install the requirements.txt.
-Then type the follozing line on your terminal
+Then type the following line in your terminal

 ```{bash}
 cd src